JACGWD/web-iv-2025/week-9-notes.md

 Go to the Excel spreadsheet for the assignment.
 There is a new tab called "Corrections".

 By default, the grade is 9/10 for a page being reformatted using proper HTML blocks.
-Change the garde, or add/deduct points according to these criteria:
+Change the grade, or add/deduct points according to these criteria:

 1. All the text content is inside a shortcode block: 0/10
 2. All the text content is nothing but paragraph tags: 0/10